TKouyama/ROLO_LunarCalibration/README.md

 # ROLO_LunarCalibration
-Estimate Moon brightness with ROLO model
+IDL programs for estimating lunar irradiance with ROLO model at given date.